 The Crossroads School Equity & Justice Institute is a new landmark program of Crossroads School, launched in September 2018.

-Head of School Bob Riddle conceived of the Institute to provide more opportunities for students to develop as engaged citizens and to significantly bolster the School’s impact on the global community.
+Former Head of School Bob Riddle conceived of the Institute to provide more opportunities for students to develop as engaged citizens and to significantly bolster the School’s impact on the global community.
 Crossroads’ Board of Trustees approved the proposal in 2012 as part of the capital campaign Worlds Unimagined: The Campaign for Crossroads.
-The Equity & Justice Institute Launch Committee was instrumental in developing the goals and structure of the program.

 A key feature of the Institute is the Younes and Soraya Nazarian Equity & Justice Distinguished Lecture Series.
 The series brings noted scholars and activists to campus to help stimulate dialogue among students, educators and community leaders committed to tackling the problems of racism, poverty, war, genocide, educational inequities, environmental degradation, religious persecution and other forms of injustice.
 These events are free and open to the public.
 (Pictured: Historian and author Ibram X. Kendi.)